 Automated Licence Plate Recognition

-Through funding from the Province of Ontario, this new ALPR technology has been equipped on approximately 350 Peel Regional Police front line patrol vehicles.
+With funding from the Province of Ontario, approximately 415 Peel Regional Police patrol vehicles are now equipped with ALPR technology.

 How do ALPR’S know that a plate is in poor standing or involved in criminal activity?